The donor operation: before, during and after

 What if the tests discover an unexpected abnormality?

 It is not unusual for a blood test or scan to find something that needs further investigation.
 An “abnormal” result does not necessarily mean that something is seriously wrong.
-It is important to realise that test results are not always going to be perfectly normal, and in a small number of cases the tests will detect problems at an early stage and have not yet caused any symptoms.
+It is important to realise that test results are not always going to be perfectly normal, and in a small number of cases the tests will detect problems at an early stage and so they have not yet caused any symptoms.
 When this happens, you may be told that further tests are needed, or that you need to be referred to another specialist.
+Your test results will be discussed with you by your medical team.

 Meeting the transplant surgeon

-If a potential donor successfully passes all these tests, they will be invited to meet with the consultant transplant surgeon to discuss the donation, details of the operation and possible dates.
+If you successfully pass all these tests, you will be invited to meet with the consultant transplant surgeon to discuss the donation, details of the operation and possible dates.
 You will be asked to sign a consent form when you are happy that all your questions have been answered.

-Once a potential donor passes all the initial health checks, blood tests are carried out to assess the donor’s tissue type and blood group.
-These tests are required to match up the donor with a potential recipient.
+Once all the initial health checks are complete, more blood tests are carried out to assess your tissue type and blood group.
+These tests are required to match you with a potential recipient.

-The tissue type of both donor and recipient is determined by testing for marker proteins on the surface of cells.
+The tissue type of both donor and recipient is determined by testing for certain proteins on the surface of your cells.
 When these proteins match up well, the kidney transplant is less likely to be rejected by the recipient’s immune system and more likely to be successful.

-Once a potential recipient is chosen, blood will be taken from both the donor and the recipient to check that the recipient does not have antibodies that might react against the donated kidney.
-If there are antibodies to the donor kidney, another recipient may be chosen.
+Once a potential recipient is chosen, blood will be taken from both you and the recipient to check that the recipient does not have antibodies that might react against your donated kidney.
+If there are antibodies to the donor kidney, another recipient may be chosen to receive your kidney.

 The independent assessor

 The final stage involves seeing an independent assessor.
 These assessors are trained by the regulatory body, the Human Tissue Authority (HTA).
-The assessors want to find out if the person who is offering to donate a kidney completely understands the implications of the process.
+The assessors want to find out if the person who is offering to donate a kidney completely understands the implications and risks of the process and is making an informed decision to donate their kidney.
 They must also be sure that the potential donor is not being either bribed or coerced into donating.
 Final approval for the transplantation must come from the Human Tissue Authority, and this may take a number of weeks.

 In the week or fortnight before the operation a few of the blood tests may be repeated to check that nothing has changed.
 Some routine “pre-op” (before the operation) investigations may also be done during a pre-admission visit to the hospital.

 The operation to remove a kidney is a major operation that requires a general anaesthetic.
-This means that the donor will be asleep during the operation, which usually takes about two to three hours.
+This means that you will be asleep during the operation, which usually takes about two to three hours.

-A kidney can also be removed using “keyhole” or laparoscopic surgical techniques.
-This type of surgery is becoming more common.
+A kidney is now usually removed using “keyhole” or laparoscopic surgical techniques.
 It involves a number of small incisions (1–3 cm each), through which instruments are inserted to remove the kidney.
 A larger incision is then made to take the kidney out.
 Keyhole surgery may take longer to perform than open nephrectomy, but the recovery time is quicker because the incisions are smaller.

 Once the kidney is removed it is taken to the recipient, who will usually be in another hospital.
-After the operation is completed, the donor is taken to a recovery room where they will wake up from the anaesthetic.
-They will have several temporary tubes or lines inserted during the operation, which may include a tube inserted into the bladder (catheter) and a drainage tube from the wound.
+After the operation is completed, you are taken to a recovery room where you will wake up from the anaesthetic.
+You will have several temporary tubes or lines inserted during the operation, which may include a tube inserted into the bladder (catheter) to drain your urine and a drainage tube from the wound.
+You may also have a drip, which is a tube into a vein where the medical team can give you fluids or pain killers easily and quickly.
 These tubes are usually removed within a few days.
 Drugs for pain relief will be given immediately, and these are gradually reduced as the person recovers from the operation.

 The recovery and aftermath

-Recovery from a kidney donation operation can take from two to 12 weeks depending on the operation (“open” or keyhole surgery) and a person’s individual progress.
+Recovery from a kidney donation operation can take from two to 12 weeks depending on the person’s individual progress.

 Traditional open surgery

-If the operation was an open nephrectomy, the donor may be in hospital for five to seven days, but they should be out of bed the day after the operation.
+If the operation was an open nephrectomy, you may be in hospital for five to seven days, but you should be out of bed the day after the operation.
 Surgeons use either stitches or clips to close the incisions they made during the operation and these will be removed around 10 days after the procedure.

-Before the donor leaves hospital, a follow-up clinic appointment will be made, usually for four to six weeks later.
+Before you leave hospital, a follow-up clinic appointment will be made, usually for four to six weeks later.
 The scars from the operation may be sensitive or sore for several weeks, and some numbness around the scar is common.
 There will be a permanent scar.
 There may also be twinges or a drawing sensation around the scars for some months, but most people feel back to normal by about 12 weeks after the operation.

 If the operation was keyhole surgery, recovery time is shorter and there is usually less pain afterwards.
-After this type of surgery a donor will normally need four to six weeks of recovery time at home before resuming their normal activities.
+After this type of surgery you will normally need four to six weeks of recovery time at home before resuming your normal activities.
 Painkillers may be needed for a while, depending on an individual’s symptoms.
-The donor will be asked to come in for a follow-up appointment four to six weeks after the operation.
+You will be asked to come in for a follow-up appointment four to six weeks after the operation.

 After donating a kidney, many people feel quite emotional.
 They can feel a sense of anticlimax, be sad or feel other unexpected emotions.
 They may be concerned about their own well-being or the well-being of the recipient.
-It is usually possible to find out how successful the transplantation has been, but the recipient may not want to reveal too much information about themselves.
-Transplant co-ordinators and other staff should be available to answer any questions.
+It is usually possible to find out how successful the transplantation has been, but the recipient will remain anonymous to the donor.
+Transplant co-ordinators and other staff should be available to answer any questions, but they will not be able to provide personal information about the recipient.

 Getting back to normal life

 After donating a kidney a person may need up to 12 weeks off work to recuperate, although most donors are more or less back to normal within six weeks.
 If an employer does not provide enough paid sick leave, a person can claim legitimate expenses for loss of earnings and travel expenses, usually up to a maximum of £5000.
-This is at the discretion of primary care trusts or local healthcare authorities and boards and should be discussed with the transplant co-ordinator before the operation.
+This is at the discretion of primary care trusts or local healthcare authorities and boards and should be discussed with your transplant co-ordinator at an early stage of the testing process.
 Any claim will need to be supported by proof of loss of income.

-A person should return to exercise gradually and build up their exercise routine slowly.
+You should return to exercise gradually and gently and build up any exercise routine slowly.

-Sexual relationships can resume as soon as a person feels comfortable to do so.
+Sexual relationships can resume as soon as you feel comfortable to do so.

 - For more information about living kidney donation, go to the NHS Blood and Transplant website at www.organdonation.nhs.uk